zimmo-be/twig-loader/README.md

 ```

 When you extend another view, it will also be added as a dependency.
-Include and Import are not yet supported (check back soon).
+All twig functions that refer to additional templates are supported: import, include, extends & embed.

 ## Changelog
 0.2.3 / 2016-06-11